Are you a lover of this classic Christmas tipple? Discover our favourite mulled wine recipes to make at home.

 1. Put all the ingredients into a pan and heat until steaming, but not boiling.

-2. Ladle into mugs or glasses to serve, keeping the rest warm on a low heat.
+2. Ladle your mulled wine into mugs or glasses to serve, keeping the rest warm on a low heat.

-Editor’s Note: This post was originally written in November 2017 by Annie Simpson and was updated in December, 2020.
+Editor’s Note: This post was originally written in November, 2017 by Annie Simpson and was most recently updated in December, 2021.